-Statement 1: All addictions are caused by suppression of feelings.
+Statement 1: All addictions are caused by the suppression of feelings.

 If we could learn how to Feel our emotions rather than judging or fearing them, ALL addictions and recovery programs would literally cease to exist.

-Contrary to popular belief, addiction is not about indulging in a substance or behavior every day.
-It’s about staying dissociated or disconnected from feelings and sensations that help you discern when you’ve worked-out, masturbated, drank or eaten enough, and stopping before you get hurt, go numb or black-out.
-All forms of addiction have the same root causes and recovery principles – it doesn’t matter what your drug of choice is, for example: alcohol, drugs, internet & gaming, porn, sex, food, shopping, exercise, working or the need to be in a relationship.
+Contrary to popular belief, addiction is not about indulging in a substance or behaviour every day.
+It’s about staying dissociated or disconnected from feelings and sensations that help you discern when you’ve worked out, masturbated, drank or eaten enough, and stopping before you get hurt, go numb or blackout.
+All forms of addiction have the same root causes and recovery principles – it doesn’t matter what your drug of choice is, for example, alcohol, drugs, the internet & gaming, porn, sex, food, shopping, exercise, working or the need to be in a relationship.
 Addiction’s the ever-present nagging you feel to avert feelings of depression, emptiness or deadness, and fill that gigantic hole in your soul.

 Statement 2: Addiction is not inherited.

-Although there are many disorders that is passed on from one generation to a next, for example depression, neurological and mood disorders, addiction is not one of them.
-Buying into this nonsense, has you continuing to make excuses for yourself and remaining disempowered.
+Although there are many disorders that are passed on from one generation to the next, for example, depression, neurological and mood disorders, addiction is not one of them.
+Buying into this nonsense, have you continuing to make excuses for yourself and remaining disempowered.
 Parents learnt to self-medicate when they are not feeling well, and they taught you that as well.

 Statement 3: Emotional growth is stunted in childhood if painful feelings are repressed.